juliogarciamelgarejo/learn-git/README.md

-# Learning git and github from scratch for free :rocket:
+# Learning Git and GitHub from scratch for free 🚀